 4. Whichever leg is on top, the opposite side’s arm goes on top.
 Bring both arms out in front of you parallel to the floor.
 Cross your left arm over the right arm at the elbow.
 Bend both elbows so that the forearms are perpendicular to the floor and bring your palms to touch as much as possible.

 5. Though your hands are in the way, bring your gaze to a fixed point in front of you to help you maintain balance.
 Take several breaths in this upright position.

 6. For an additional challenge, begin to round your spine and bring your elbows toward your knees.
 Once you have touched elbow to knee, rise back up to a straight spine.
-Repeat this action several more times.
+Repeat these crunches several more times.

-7. Bring your spine back to a vertical position and release your arms and legs to come out of the pose.
+7. Bring your spine back to a vertical position and release your arms and legs to come out.
 Shake out your limbs and repeat the pose standing on your right leg.

 Featured Yoga Mat: Liforme XL Mountain Yoga Mat